dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

   *      1     0.0000 0.098         -/-  20000      aP  56.28  99.60 121.29  89.97  89.99  90.01 679943    a,b,c
   --------------------------------------------------------------------------------------------------------------

+We may now go on to refine the solution and integrate, following the steps outlined in the :doc:`processing_in_detail_tutorial` tutorial.
+This is left as an exercise for the reader.
+If you do this, note that :program:`Pointless` chooses the space group :math:`P 2_1 2_1 2_1` but warns that the `data were integrated on a primitive lattice, but may belong to a centered lattice`.
+Furthermore, :program:`cTruncate` finds strong evidence for translational NCS, for this basis along a vector of :math:`(0.0, 0.5, 0.5)`.
+The fact that this vector corresponds to a half integral step along a face diagonal should lead us to question the space group assignment.

 Questioning the lattice symmetry
 --------------------------------

-The solution we obtained in the last section looks reasonable, and we might be forgiven for taking it further into refinement and integration.
-However, it is always good advice to spend some time looking at the images and the reciprocal lattice before committing to that course of action.
-If we did so, we may notice some subtle features that indicate a problem with our chosen lattice.
+It is always good advice to spend some time looking at the images and the reciprocal lattice before integrating a dataset.
+If we did so, we may notice the subtle features in the diffraction pattern that are the cause of the warnings from :program:`Pointless` and :program:`cTruncate`.

 First the reciprocal lattice::